 At Brescia University, eligibility to participate in extra-curricular activities is a privilege given to a student based upon whether or not the student has successfully met all the criteria for participation established by the University.
-Extra-curricular activities include intramurals, intercollegiate athletics, all performances sponsored by the University's music and theater department, student clubs and organizations and all activities sponsored by the Office of Student Affairs.
-To be eligible to participate in extracurricular activities students must successfully meet all of the following criteria:
+Extra-curricular activities include intramurals, intercollegiate athletics, all performances sponsored by the University's music and theater department, student clubs and organizations and all activities sponsored by the Office of Student

-- The individual must be enrolled as a student at Brescia University (part or full-time); - The student must be in good standing with the University with regard to all student conduct policies; and - In addition to the criteria listed here, the student must also meet any additional eligibility requirements criteria required by the specific extra-curricular program in which they wish to participate.
+Affairs.
+To be eligible to participate in extracurricular activities, students must successfully meet all of the following criteria:

-Pursuant to the University's Emergency Suspension Policy (published in this section of the Student Handbook), the University reserves the right to immediately suspend the eligibility of any student to participate in extra-curricular activities when, at the sole discretion of the
+- The individual must be enrolled as a student at Brescia University (part or full-time); - The student must be in good standing with the University with regard to all student conduct policies; and - In addition to the criteria listed here, the student must also meet any additional eligibility requirements criteria required by the specific extra-curricular program in which they wish to participate. - For leadership positions, students are expected to be in good standing and making an attempt to succeed academically through attending classes, and if applicable keeping scheduled meetings with Academic Advisor, and/or tutors.

-University, the student is determined to be a danger to others, or has been charged in criminal court with a felony or other crime considered to be contrary to the University's values and/or who is the subject of an internal University investigation into a serious violation of University policy.
+Pursuant to the University's Emergency Suspension Policy (published in this section of the Student Handbook), the University reserves the right to immediately suspend the eligibility of any student to participate in extra-curricular activities when, at the sole discretion of the University, the student is determined to be a danger to others, or has been charged in criminal court with a felony or other crime considered to be contrary to the University's values and/or who is the subject of an internal University investigation into a serious violation of University policy.